-IS-Engl 020T: Reading I. (1)

-Reading for accuracy and understanding in short expository passages.
-Vocabulary, sequence and discussion skills are emphasized.

-ABC/NC or CR/NC.

-IS-Engl 021T: Reading II.
+ISE 021: Reading II.
 (1)

 Reading for analysis in short expository/academic passages.
 Vocabulary, outlining, note-taking, distinguishing among fact, assertion, evidence, and implication are emphasized.

 ABC/NC or CR/NC.

-IS-Engl 100: Essay Writing.
-[Writing Standard English].
-(4) Focuses on writing effective essays through a process of brainstorming, drafting, revising and editing; and through receiving peer feedback.
-Provides practice in developing and organizing ideas into essays.
-Presents grammar, usage and punctuation in the context of the students' own writing.
-Prerequisite: A grade of C (not C-) or better in IS-Engl 010T or placement; Pre-or Corequisite: IS-Engl 021T ABC/NC or CR/NC Engl 101: Composition I: Exposition.
+ENG 100: Writing Standard English (1-4 cr hrs) Developmental writing course providing concentrated practice writing and reviewing basic essays, as well as intensive study of grammar, punctuation, and usage.
+Prerequisites: Successful completion of ISE 010 (A, B, C, CR), or ENGL 099 (A, B, C, CR) or minimum placement test score.
+Note: At UNM-LA this course is offered for 4 credit hours with ABC/NC, CR/NC grading, has a co-requisite of ISE 021, and includes a skills laboratory.
+ENGL 101: Composition I: Exposition.
 (3) Expository writing and reading.
 Concentrates on organizing and supporting ideas in writing.
-Prerequisite: A grade of C (not C-) or better in IS-Engl 100 or appropriate placement score.
+Prerequisite: A grade of C (not C-) or better in ENGL 100 or appropriate placement score.
 (See Freshman English at UNM: A Student Handbook or UNM-LA's Composition Handbook.)
-Engl 102: Composition II: Analysis and Argument.
+ENGL 102: Composition II: Analysis and Argument.
 (3) Practice writing analytic and argumentative essays based on expository and literary readings.
 Some research required.
-Prerequisite: C or better in 101 or appropriate placement score.
+Meets New Mexico Lower Division General Education Common Core Curriculum Area 1: Communications.
+Prerequisite: C or better in 101 or verbal ACT of 29 or verbal SAT of 650.
 (See Freshman English at UNM: A Student Handbook or UNM-LA's Composition Handbook.)
-Engl 107: Greek Mythology.
+ENGL 107: Greek Mythology.
 (3) Introduction to mythology: primary readings in stories about the gods and heroes, usually including Homer, Hesiod, Homeric Hymns and Tragedies.
 All texts will be in English.
-Also offered as Clscs 107, Greek 107 Engl 119T: Technical Communications (3) Introductory study of written and verbal communications used in the technical professions for students in technology and degree programs.
-Prerequisite: Engl 101 Engl 150: The Study of Literature.
+Also offered as CLST 107, GREK 107 ENGL 119: Technical Communications (3) Introductory study of written and verbal communications used in the technical professions for students in technology and degree programs.
+Prerequisite: ENGL 101 ENGL 150: The Study of Literature.
 (3) An introduction to the study and appreciation of literature for non-English majors.
 Shows how understanding writer's techniques increases the enjoyment of their works; relates these techniques to literary conventions; teaches recognition, analysis, and discussion of important themes.
-Engl 192T: Topics.
+UNM core curriculum Area 5: Humanities ENGL 192: Topics.
 (1-3) Titles will vary.
 CR/NC.